kevinkh89/technical-writing/muitable-crypto-rates/README.md

 ## building the frontend

-inside the src folder create a file and call it `hooks.js`.we'll use this file to implement our custom hook.
+inside the src folder create a file and named `hooks.js`.we'll use this file to implement our custom hook.

 <!-- our table has couple of parts.the most important and  -->

-create a new file and call it `App.js` we want to use the dark theme for our table.the default theme mode on `mui` is light so we need to create a theme and set it to dark mode. import all necessary dependencies inside the `App.js`:
+create a new file and named `App.js` we want to use the dark theme for our table.the default theme mode on `mui` is light so we need to create a theme and set it to dark mode. import all necessary dependencies inside the `App.js`: